ansaasad123/spotify-user-guide/Spotify-mobile-guide.md

 >**💡 Tip:** Connect to Wi-Fi while setting up or streaming music for the first time.
 It helps avoid data charges and speeds up downloads.

 ## System Requirements

+Make sure your mobile device meets the below requirements before installing spotify:

->For Android  : Version 6.0 and above
+- For Android  : Version 6.0 and above
->For Iphone   : Version 13 or above
+- For Iphone   : Version 13 or above
->Free Storage : Atleast 250 MB
+- Free Storage : Atleast 250 MB